 Buying from a reliable source and/or purchasing certified organically grown Ashwagandha ensures you are getting a quality product.
 Foreign countries don't necessarily have the same stringent laws as the United States for growing herbs, and you don't want to purchase ashwagandha, or any herb, that was grown in unfavorable or unhealthy conditions.

 Due to the herb's characteristics and absence of ill effects over its long history of use, clinicians have done very few studies on ashwagandha side effects.
 No studies have turned up any concerning results.

 Some conditions did arise in very few individuals, but the correlation between these conditions and potential side effects of consuming of the herb were too weak to make any substantiated claims.
 The possible side effects present in some participants of these studies were:

 - Slight rise in body temperature after one week of use

 - Gastrointestinal irritation

-Individual reports have lead to some unscientific observations of potential side effects.
-Still these claims are highly uncommon and it can't be said for sure if consuming ashwagandha causes them:
+Individual reports have led to some unscientific observations of potential side effects.
+These claims are highly uncommon, and it can't be said for sure if consuming ashwagandha causes them:

 Herbalists do advise certain individuals to avoid this herb.
-Caution is recommended for those with the following conditions:
+Caution is recommended for those with the following conditions or situations:

-Clinicians do not know the effects of the herb on an unborn child or nursing infant and therefore it's not recommended for pregnant and breastfeeding mothers.
+- Pregnancy or breastfeeding: The herb's effects on an unborn child or nursing infant are unknown, so it is not recommended for pregnant or breastfeeding mothers.

-In summary, there are no known side effects of ashwagandha.
-There is only anecdotal evidence and inconclusive studies that the herb may or may not be linked to certain reactions and conditions.
-Children in India have even used the herb for centuries and it has posed no threat.
-However, numerous scientific studies have validated the many benefits of the herb, which far outweigh the risk of side effects.
+There is no evidence that ashwagandha has any side effects.
+Only anecdotal evidence and a few inconclusive studies suggest that the herb may or may not be linked to certain minor reactions and conditions.
+Adults and children alike have used the herb for centuries and it has posed no threat.
+However, numerous scientific studies have validated the herb's many benefits, which far outweigh the potential for side effects.